linrongbin16/fzfx.nvim/docs/KnownIssues.md

 ## Previewer

-### 1. Cannot use both nvim buffer previewer and fzf's previewer in the same command?
+### 1. Cannot use both nvim buffer previewer and fzf's builtin-previewer in the same command?

-Yes, this is a technical limitation for previewer.
-Since the gap between nvim buffer and fzf's previewer is quite big, the whole architecture is different, so switching across these two types requires a lot of effort.
+Yes, this is a limitation for previewer: the technical gap between nvim buffer and fzf builtin preview window is quite big, the whole architecture is different, switching previewers across these two types requires a lot of effort.

 While we usually only need nvim buffer to preview files, so it should not be a serious issue.
 Please avoid such kind of configurations.